juliethrallstewart/Sprint-Challenge--Algorithms-Julie/Short-Answer/Algorithms_Answers.md

 ## Exercise II

 #O(n) .. the number of operations is equal to the number of eggs thrown
+#O(log n) .. use a binary search to find if the floor is f or before or after f,
+#if the floor is f, try again for a different floor,
+#don't drop the egg until you're on a floor less than f

 def building(stories, n):